 The sad thing most scientists want to avoid talking about is the end of Voyager 1’s mission.
 Voyager 1 already put scientists on edge for half a year after its instruments weren’t sending anything back to Earth.
 The chances of this occurring again but not reviving is becoming increasingly possible as it becomes older.
 After 2026, Voyager 1 will send its final data and cruise along the Milky Way galaxy, discovering its wonders but not sharing them with earthlings.
 Who knows, maybe one day some humans can travel as far as Voyagers 1 and 2 have.

-If some of the topics discussed today interested you and you’d like to find out more about them, stay tuned for more blogs which may cover these topics more in-depth.
+If some of the topics discussed today interested you and you’d like to find out more about them, stay tuned for more blogs that may cover these topics more in-depth.